gridai/grid-docs/docs/features/sessions/changing-instance-type.md

 ![](/images/sessions/change-instance-type.png)

 You should PAUSE the session to change the instance type.
-You can change the instance type when the session is running, but you should PAUSE and RESUME the session for the changes to take effect.
+RESUME the session for the changes to take effect.

-The following scenarios are supported:
+Currently the following scenarios are supported:
 1. Changing from a CPU instance to another CPU instance
 2. Changing an On-Demand instance to a Spot Instance
 3. Changing from a Spot Instance to an On-Demand Instance

-<note>Changing from a CPU instance to GPU instance and GPU instance to GPU instance is not currently supported</note>
+<note>Upscaling to a GPU instance from a CPU or smaller GPU instance is not yet supported</note>